Michael Sayers: Career

 In March 1944, Sayers published a four-part series of articles entitled "Rise of Anti-Semitic Fifth Column in Eire" in PM newspaper.
 The title of one article was "Truth About Nazi Espionage in Eire: Irish Terrorists Work Directly Under Hitler's Order."
 The Irish consul general in New York City and the government in Ireland exchanged worried messages.
 The Jewish Representative Council of Ireland became involved and had 14 representatives sign a document that declared, "No Irish Government has ever discriminated between Jew and Non-Jew."
 Fianna Fáil T.D.
 Robert Briscoe, Jewish, wrote to the same effect.
 Their statements appeared in Irish and Catholic newspapers in the USA.
-On March 25, 1944, PM responded, denying it had imputed the current Irish government but also asserting that anti-Semitism did exist in Ireland and that some people there supported the Nazis, e.g., the Irish Fascist Party.
+On 25 March 1944, PM responded, denying it had imputed the current Irish government but also asserting that anti-Semitism did exist in Ireland and that some people there supported the Nazis, e.g., the Irish Fascist Party.
 Later, documentary evidence showed that pro-Nazi, anti-Semitic sentiments did exist among some people in Ireland.
 Also, the German embassy did foster such sentiments.
 Further, there were connections between Father Charles Coughlin and the Christian Front in the USA and a Father Denis Fahey of the Kimmage Manor seminary in Ireland.
-Exacerbating the cross-Atlantic concerns was the fact that, in February 1944, the Irish government had published the contents of an "American Crisis Note," in which US Secretary of State Cordell Hull asked Ireland to expel German and Japanese government representatives.
+Exacerbating the cross-Atlantic concerns was that, in February 1944, the Irish government had published the contents of an "American Crisis Note," in which US Secretary of State Cordell Hull asked Ireland to expel German and Japanese government representatives.

 In mid-1945, Sayers returned to London, where he saw Orwell, who had just published Animal Farm.
 In the later 1940s, Sayers helped inaugurate live television by writing plays for NBC for stars like Rex Harrison and Boris Karloff.

 In the 1950s, Sayers was blacklisted because of his left-wing sympathies.
 The renewal of his US passport was threatened.
 He reclaimed Irish citizenship and was helped to get an Irish passport by Irish writer and diplomat Conor Cruise O'Brien.
 Sayers seemed to escape anti-Communist efforts in theater (e.g., Maria Duce's Catholic Cinema and Theatre Patrons Association) when his play Kathleen ("a light romantic comedy") debuted in Dublin in the mid-1950s.
 In the 1950s he lived in France and, under the pseudonym "Michael Connor" he wrote plays for BBC television's Armchair Theatre.
 He also wrote drama series such as The Adventures of Robin Hood, William Tell, and Ivanhoe.
 He introduced Joseph Losey to Dirk Bogarde; Bogarde appeared in Losey films, e.g., The Servant and Accident.